 2) Only for full-time students

 Universities courses are meant for full-time students and not for working professionals who want to learn the language to boost the career prospect.

-If you are a full-time student who wants to pursue a career in foreign languages after 12th, Advantages outweigh the disadvantages!!
+If you are a full-time student who wants to pursue a foreign language career after 12th, the advantages outweigh the disadvantages!!

 What if you don’t want to put all the eggs in one basket?

 (i) Admission is Easy

 One can even choose the timing and sometimes days as per own convenience.
-The admission is mostly made on a first-come-first-serve basis.
+The enrollment is mainly made on a first-come-first-serve basis.

 (ii) Career Diversification